Women Stem Up

 • Male students tend to dominate the verbal space by speaking more frequently, interrupting more successfully, and receiving more attention and support for their questions and comments from both male and female teachers.

-• Teachers attribute male students’ comments in class discussion more often than other gender.
+• Teachers attribute male students’ comments in class discussion more often than other genders.

-• Ask males more questions that call for ‘higher-order’ critical thinking as opposed to ‘lower-order’ recounting of facts.
+• They ask males more questions that call for ‘higher-order’ critical thinking as opposed to ‘lower-order’ recounting of facts.

-The awareness of ‘gender dynamics’ can avoid gender bias and the unjust treatment of learners based solely on gender in the room awareness of ‘gender dynamics’ can avoid gender bias and the unjust treatment of learners based solely on gender in the room
+The awareness of these ‘gender dynamics’ can avoid gender bias and the unjust treatment of learners based solely on gender in the room.

 (3) The study is based on cis students and only boys and girls